It is Possible to Become a Successful Artist on Spotify

 Your Profile Matters

 Verify your profile on Spotify.
-This means creating it, updating, work it.
+This means creating it, updating, and working on it.
 This allows you a way to communicate with fans directly and gives you the opportunity to receive the check of approval from Spotify.
 Profiles show off your music and allow you to post tour dates, biographies, photos, and merchandise.
 You can also view playlists on your user profile from your artist profile.

 To get a verified page, go to Spotify and complete the Spotify Verification Request Form.